aydinsenih/nlp_tf-idf/README.md

 Natural Language Processing TF-IDF(Term Frequency – Inverse Document Frequency)

 Data table created by the emotional and mathematical provisions of each word`s frequency for Turkish language.
-Each word belongs with one of a emotion listed below. cosku - excitement, duygusal - neutral, korku - fear,
+Each word belongs one of a emotion listed below.

+cosku - excitement,
+duygusal - neutral,
+korku - fear,